jrc03c/js-crypto-helpers/readme.md

 Parameters:

-- `length` = A non-negative integer representing the length of the string to be returned.
+- `length` = A positive integer representing the length of the string to be returned.
 - `charset` = (optional) A string containing the characters of which the returned string should be composed.

 Returns: